-SVPs are a sub-class of registered sex offenders in Colorado.
+SVPs are the highest-risk sub-class of registered sex offenders in Colorado.
 SVPs are people who meet all of the following four criteria:

 - They were at least 18 years old at the time of the sex offense.
 Or they were juveniles prosecuted as an adult.

 - The victim was a stranger to the defendant.
-Or the victim was a person the defendant formed a relationship with in order to victimize him/her sexually.
+Or the victim was a person the defendant formed a relationship with for the purpose of sexual victimization.

-- A risk assessment screening indicates they are likely to re-offend.
+- A risk assessment screening indicates they are likely to re-offend with criminal behavior.

 - They were convicted of one of the below offenses on or after July 1, 1999.
 Or they were convicted of an attempt, solicitation, or a conspiracy to commit one of the below offenses on or after July 1, 1997: